 What is a peer-reviewed journal?

-A scholarly journal is peer-reviewed when mauscripts are sent to experts, sometimes anonymously (blind peer-reviewed), in the related field.
+A scholarly/academic journal is peer-reviewed when manuscripts are sent to experts, sometimes anonymously (blind peer-reviewed), in the related field.
 They make recommendations to editor for publication, rejection or revision.
 These journals are generally thought to be of the highest quality.